Sudaraka88/PAN-GWES/README.md

     conda activate pangwes
     mamba install -c bioconda -c conda-forge pangwes

-> If you only installed conda, run the last command using conda inplace
+> If you installed conda, run the last command using conda inplace of
-> of mamba.
+> mamba.

 If you are an ARM-64 user (Macs with M series chips), please follow these steps to [change your channel to